Dual Degree Students

 For questions about showing hiring documents to Human Resources, please contact Pauline Braz at pbraz@stern.nyu.edu

-Compensation type depends on your position type and your enrollment status at Stern.
-MBA students enrolled at Stern for the semester in which they work will receive compensation in the form of tuition remission unless (1) they have a 100% scholarship/sponsorship, (2) they have exceeded the amount of tuition remission allowed, (3) they are hired for a tutor position, (4) they are enrolled in another school at NYU besides the Law, Medical, or Dental Schools for a majority of their credits, and/or (5) they are hired for a summer position and are not enrolled in summer classes.
+Compensation type depends on your Student Job role and your enrollment status at Stern.
+MBA students enrolled at Stern for the semester in which they work will receive compensation in the form of tuition remission unless (1) they have a 100% scholarship/sponsorship, (2) they have exceeded the amount of tuition remission allowed, (3) they are hired as a tutor, (4) they are enrolled in another school at NYU besides the Law, Medical, or Dental Schools for a majority of their credits, and/or (5) they are hired for a summer and are not enrolled in summer classes.
 These five exceptions will be paid via payroll, which is subject to tax withholding.

 Please note that once an application has been approved by the Teaching Assistance Center the compensation amount cannot be amended due to an increase or decrease in the course enrollment.